geo-mak/interconnect/DESIGN.md

 As a final note, whether you like what I do or not, I hope I could have made a case for "creativity" as the right ethos to promote, where this "creativity" can rely on a well-designed programming system, with compile-time analysis for "sanity-checks".

+## Error handling and panic policy

+From design perspective (many implementations are still more or less "prototypes"):

+- Everything that can fail at runtime has to return an error.

+- Everything that is not expected to fail at runtime should crash the process when it does.

+The panic-policy is to abort.
+The reasons for adopting abort instead on unwind are:
+- "unwinding" has a very high overhead.
+- Maintaining the conceptual clarity of the control-flow.
+- Designing for "unexpected" failure is an oxymoron.

+In simple terms, guarding execution against unexpected "things" is either wrapping possibly "misbehaving" code **external** to the system with "isolated effect" (e.g OS with processes), or a messed-up implementation of the system itself that lacks proper design and **system analysis**.